Simulated LSST Observations of Real Metre-scale Imminent Impactors: Discussion

 \subsection{Results Summary}

 We send \texttt{Sorcha} 216 metre-scale USG objects across a 10 year span.
-It discovers one object (0.5\%), makes 9+ observations for four separate objects (1.9\%, including the discovered object), and makes 99 observations of 28 unique objects in total (13.0\%).
-Seven objects (3.2\%) create tracklets with 3+ observations, which would potentially be discoverable with proposed changes to the SSP (see Section. \ref{subsec:SSP}).
+30 objects (13.9\%) are observed pre-impact, with most receiving 2 - 4 observations.
+Four objects (1.9\%) receive 10+ observations (three of which are discovered).
+Two objects (0.9\%) are discovered with the default 3-tracklet linking algorithm and eight (3.7\%) are linked by the 3-observation method (see Section. \ref{subsec:SSP}).